Eelkevd/API-key-and-PHP/README.md

 Created a chatapp with textfile as database.

 # Version 1.5 (26-01-2018)
 Not fully operational.
-Switching from simple echo system to file database.
-No id and mykey doesn't work with loading old messages.
+Switching from direct response system to file database.

 # Changelog
 - Text file as database instead of response $content